 How to Keep Your Student Healthy Away from Home

 Back-to-school season was a lot simpler when your child was little.
 Buying lunchboxes and tissues is nothing compared with shopping for college.
 It may seem like you need to rent a truck (and you might) to get all your kid’s stuff to the dorm.
-There’s one thing that’s easy to pack, though, and it doesn’t take up any room at all: a plan for healthy living.
+But there’s one thing you can make sure your student packs and it doesn’t take up any room at all: It’s a plan for wellness in college.

 Making Good Choices

-College kids are notorious for staying up late, overdoing the caffeine, and eating too much pizza.
+College students are notorious for staying up late, overdoing the caffeine, and eating too much pizza.
 That does happen, but if you’ve helped your child build good habits, you shouldn’t worry too much about the occasional minor slip-up.
-Serious issues can be more of a challenge to address.
+Serious issues can present more of a challenge to maintaining their wellness in college:

-- Before the school year begins, have a frank discussion about drugs, alcohol, and making safe choices, and make sure your child knows you’re available to talk at any time.
+- Before the school year begins, have a frank discussion about drugs, alcohol, and making safe choices, and make sure your student knows you’re available to talk at any time.

-- Throughout the year, remind your child about healthy habits.
-One surefire trick on the diet front?
-Sending a care package full of healthy treats!
+- Throughout the year, remind your student about healthy habits.
+One surefire trick on the diet front: Send them a care package full of healthy treats!

 Staying Active in College

 Staying active is a big part of healthy living and maintaining wellness in college.
 If your student plays a sport, either competitively or in a club, this one should be a piece of cake.
-If not, you and your child can explore the areas around campus and see what there is to do.
-Is there a gym?
-Tennis courts?
-A rowing club?
+If not, you and your student can explore the areas around campus and see what there is to do.

-Encourage your child to ask around and connect with like-minded peers to find a way to get some exercise every day.
+Encourage your student to ask around and connect with like-minded peers to find a way to get some exercise every day.
 Some campuses are so spread out that simply walking to classes is an easy way to get in thousands of steps.
 For longer treks, having a bike on campus can help — but make sure to include a bike helmet.

 Medical care is another issue your child may be facing alone for the first time.
 Check out the on-campus options: